Nexumi/ConsoleBuddy/README.md

 All commands support fuzzy search (You do not have to spell out the full file name)

-- cd, del, start, copy, move, java - (Change) Added fuzzy search support
+- cd, del, rm, start, copy, move, java - (Change) Added fuzzy search support
 - unzipper - (New) Unzips every zip file in the current directory
 - startwith - (New) Open file with specified program
   - Supports using * to opening multiple files